ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 # Manage encryption

 All objects stored in {{site.data.keyword.cos_full}} are encrypted by default using [randomly generated keys and an all-or-nothing-transform](/docs/services/cloud-object-storage/info/data-security-encryption.html).
-While this default encryption model is highly secure, some workloads need to be in possession of the encryption keys used.
+While this default encryption model provides at-rest security, some workloads need to be in possession of the encryption keys used.
 You can manage your keys manually by providing your own encryption keys when storing data (SSE-C), or you can create buckets that use IBM Key Protect (SSE-KP) to manage encryption keys.

 ## Server Eide Encryption with Customer-Provided Keys (SSE-C)
 {: #sse-c}